-PHYSICAL DESCRIPTION: This product is a smooth paste with a slightly solvent odor and comes in 51 colors.
+Physical Description: This product is a smooth paste with a slightly solvent odor and comes in several colors (black, charcoal grey and pavement grey).
+Health Hazards: CAUTION!

-HEALTH HAZARDS: CAUTION!
 May cause eye, skin, and respiratory tract irritation, especially if exposure is prolonged.
 May be harmful if ingested.
 May cause skin sensitization in susceptible individuals.
 Contains trace amounts of crystalline silica, a known human carcinogen by inhalation.
+Due to viscosity and form of product, the risk of cancer is negligible.
+Contains a trace compound that is a suspect reproductive toxicity, with adverse effects on fertility in females, based on animal data.

-FLAMMABILITY HAZARD: This product is combustible and can ignite if exposed to high temperature or direct flame.
+Flammability Hazard: This product is combustible and can ignite if exposed to high temperature for a prolonged period or direct flame.

-REACTIVITY HAZARD: This product is not reactive.
+Reactivity Hazard: This product is not reactive.

-ENVIRONMENTAL HAZARD: This product has not been tested for environmental impact.
-This product contains a compound that can cause chronic aquatic toxicity.
+Environmental Hazard: This product has not been tested for environmental impact.
+This product contains compounds that can cause chronic aquatic toxicity.